 This property had a DA approved under the previous town plan to subdivide one lot into 5 and it was still current.
 External works contributions totalled $166,000.
 We were asked to review the DA for our client, a management professional, with a view to proceed to carry out the subdivision.
 We advised our client to re-apply for a new DA as under the new regime external works contributions would drop to $108,000 and the same yield and general other conditions could be achieved.
 New application fee = $9,000, other costs = $3,000 for a total cost of $120,000 inclusive of contributions.
 Savings = $46,000

-Note that we do not say “avoided” here because our client, an experienced finance broker, did suffer some pain which could have been avoided had we been commissioned earlier.
+Avoid getting into deep water!
 How many times have you seen a property advertised as having “development potential”?
 This client contracted to buy one such property which at face value appeared to be capable of subdivision into 5 lots.
 When he contacted us he was on contract to buy this property and had gone unconditional but had not yet settled.
 The property had several issues affecting development feasibility severely.
 In fact the then current owner of the property had already approached us with a view to developing the property himself and only decided to sell it after having realised the additional costs and difficulties involved.
 Our client decided not to proceed with the purchase but forfeited his deposit of $25,000.
 This could have been avoided had he contacted us earlier.

 We were appointed at the tail end of this job by our client, an armed services professional with a variety of investment properties around Australia.
 We were asked to handle the Plan Sealing only.
 We always conduct a site inspection as routine.
 When we inspected the job was pretty much finished and landscaping works were underway.
 Driveways and parking bays were set out ready to be poured.
 Under these areas soon to be concreted were water pipes to service the new townhouses.
 We noted that despite the Hydraulic consultant having specified a 32 mm service only a 20 mm service had been provided.